nextest-rs/nextest/site/src/book/per-test-overrides.md

   * `test-group` — An optional [test group](test-groups.md) for this test.
   * `slow-timeout` — Amount of time after which [tests are marked slow](slow-tests.md).
   * `leak-timeout` — How long to wait after the test completes [for any subprocesses to exit](leaky-tests.md).
+  * `success-output` and `failure-output` — Control [when standard output and standard error are displayed](other-options.md#--success-output-and---failure-output) for passing and failing tests, respectively.
+Values supported are:
+    * `immediate`: display output as soon as the test fails.
+Default for `failure-output`.
+    * `final`: display output at the end of the test run.
+    * `immediate-final`: display output as soon as the test fails, and at the end of the run.
+    * `never`: never display output.
+Default for `success-output`.
+  * `junit.store-success-output` and `junit.store-failure-output` — Whether to store output for passing and failing outputs, respectively. in [JUnit reports](junit.md).

 ## Example